-If you are older then about 20 then there were almost no positive gay role models in society to look up to and model yourself after.
-You were left to hide who you were and do your best to get along in a world who told you that who you are on the deepest level is not normal.
+If you are older than about 20 then there were almost no positive gay role models in society to look up to and model yourself after.
+You were left to hide who you were and do your best to get along in a world that told you that who you are on the deepest level is not normal.
 You either hid or dared rejection for being yourself with little support from others.

 Why do you think gay men tend to have difficulty in their relationships?